this-is-tobi/docpress/docs/02-rules.md

 ## File naming and sorting

 - If a `docs/` folder is present, all files within it will be sorted and renamed by removing any prefix numbers.
 This ensures that files appear cleanly in the generated website.
 For example, `docs/01-get-started.md` will be renamed to `get-started.md`.
+- The `docs/` folder tree will be preserved and in the case where markdown files were find in subfolders, subfolders names will be used to generate a nested sidebar structure.

 ## Handling the root readme file